Elevating enterprise search with Enonic

 To address the complex challenge facing Norway Post, Enonic implemented facets, or navigation categories, for each data type—i.e. web content, post offices, postal codes and addresses.
 All external content was set to be imported periodically into separate databases (also called repositories) in Enonic XP.
 The databases were separated to ensure that data was kept clean and not mixed—e.g. clearly separating editorial content and addresses.
 But in contrast to the previous solution, these databases were located in the same platform powered by one single search engine, ensuring fast delivery.

 Furthermore, the search results were sorted by relevance across all data.
-The relevance of the search results is determined by the standard of whatever fits the typed keywords best, and the search is further optimised by boosting titles, keywords, etc. This means that search hits in titles count more than e.g. hits in body text.
+The relevance of the search results is determined by the standard of whatever fits the typed keywords best, and the search is further optimized by boosting titles, keywords, etc. This means that search hits in titles count more than e.g. hits in body text.

 Norway Post was also concerned about UX and accessibility.
-Being a major, well-known and well-used organisation made it a matter of great importance for Norway Post to give users with disabilities access to their search and solutions.
+Being a major, well-known and well-used organization made it a matter of great importance for Norway Post to give users with disabilities access to their search and solutions.
 UX and accessibility were implemented with features like keyboard support, high contrast and larger fonts.

 Closely linked to user-friendliness is the autocomplete function, which allows instant response when you type in the search field.